-- Parallel Parents Ltd. has been rated 'Outstanding' by Ofsted in four consecutive inspections since 2010. - In 2021, 100% of our approved foster carers stated that they were happy with fostering. - 99% of children and young people who provided feedback stated that they felt safe, supported and well cared for by Parallel Parents. - Parallel Parents and the wider organisation supports over 700 people annually to access CPD opportunities. - When asked to rate their experience of fostering with Parallel Parents on a scale of 1 to 10 (10 being high), foster carers gave an average score of 9.4.
+- Parallel Parents achieved a 'Good' rating from Ofsted in its first inspection in July 2024 - Parallel Parents Ltd. has been rated 'Outstanding' by Ofsted in four consecutive inspections since 2010. - In 2021, 100% of our approved foster carers stated that they were happy with fostering. - 99% of children and young people who provided feedback stated that they felt safe, supported and well cared for by Parallel Parents. - Parallel Parents and the wider organisation supports over 700 people annually to access CPD opportunities. - When asked to rate their experience of fostering with Parallel Parents on a scale of 1 to 10 (10 being high), foster carers gave an average score of 9.4.